bryantson/UNICEFTest/README.md

 However, the table structure above is just for testing purpose.
 The database could be hundreds of thousands to millions of lines, so the query should be efficient.
 It could be broken down into parts and use temporary tables, for example, so portions of the query can be run at a time to minimize chances of timing out.
 Variable names should be clear, so that this can be easily adapted to multiple different databases.

 # Example 1
 Let's start with a simple example.
-In the example above, for one user, we have A B C A as the sequence.
+In the example above, where the data for one user is u1: A, B, C, A, we have A B C A as the sequence.
 This is unidirectional, and we generate the permutation, while removing self-loop and duplicates.

 A -> B: 1